Health and disability review

 We are looking at how disabled students and doctors are supported throughout medical education to improve access to the profession.
 We want to help education providers by giving more practical advice.

 We held nine roundtable events from September–December 2017, where we heard the views of medical students, doctors, and educators about the support for learners who are disabled or have long-term health conditions.
-Read about the themes coming out from the roundtable discussions (also available as slides).
+Summary of the roundtable discussions and slides of the roundtable discussion).

 We also commissioned research with medical school staff, postgraduate education providers and medical students to understand more about the unmet needs in this area.
-You can read more about the key findings in the research report.
+The key findings are available in the 'Identifying unmet needs from the Gateways to the Professions guidance' research report.

 If you want to be involved in our work programme, sign up for more ways you can contribute.